timba/routeros-autoupdate/README.md

 Instead of `pppoe-client` there could be `ppp-client`, `ovpn-client`, or else.
 Maybe your "wait for internet connection" logic will be different.

-### Notification Email Recepient
+### Notification Email Recipient

-Script `system-email.rsc` contains email of updates email recepient.
+Script `system-email.rsc` contains email of updates email recipient.
 Update it it with your email:

 `:local to "notification.email@example.com"`